insure logo

 Liability coverage

-Even though most standard home insurance includes $100,000 in liability coverage, it’s wise to increase that up to at least $300,000 if possible.
+Most standard home insurance includes $100,000 in liability coverage, but experts advise that you increase that up to at least $300,000 if possible.

 While it is cheaper to purchase minimum coverage, it is important to consider what kind of expenses you would face if you experience a major loss.
 A slightly higher premium each month could make all the difference if the unthinkable happens.